microsoft/cordova-plugin-websql/README.md

 ### Quirks ###
 * The display name, and size parameter values are not supported and will be ignored.

-* db version parameter to `openDatabase` and `changeVersion` method are supported only on windows platform.
-Due to SQLite limitations, version number should be an integer value or integer's string representation.
+* Due to SQLite limitations db version parameter to `openDatabase` and `changeVersion` methods should be an integer value or integer's string representation.

+* openDatabase on WP8 bypass version check by default.
+The reason of this is async nature of cordova calls to native APIs.
+To force version check and enable full versioning functionality set up the following variable:

+    ```javascript
+    window.__webSqlUseSyncConstructor = true;
+    ```

 * To use nested transactions you will need to pass parent transaction like this:
     ```javascript